 Last year, this Court publicly reprimanded two judges for attending the Governor’s Inaugural Ball.
 The Court concluded that the affair in question was a political function and “that both Judges knew or should have known that their attendance had the strong potential of creating an appearance of judges’ involvement in politics.”
 125 N.J.L.J.
 243 (February 1, 1990).
 The Court went on to say:

 The issue is not whether a reasonable person would probably conclude the judge had become vulnerable to political influence, but whether there is a fair possibility that some portion of the public might become concerned on that score.
-And, as in many other instances concerning the conduct of judges, the appearances count as much as the facts.
-[Ibid.]
+And, as in many other instances concerning the conduct of judges, the appearances count as much as the facts. [/£>id]

 The lesson is that a judge who attends a public or social event will be perceived as endorsing or supporting not only the event itself but also persons associated with the event.
-Heroy's party was a widely attended and publicized affair.
-Because of Heroy's involvement in local government it likely had the appearance of a political as well as a social event, or at least might have been so regarded by others.
-Thus, when respondent attended Heroy's party, there was "a fair possibility that some portion of the public might become concerned" that respondent disagreed with Heroy's conviction or minimized its significance.
+Heroy’s party was a widely attended and publicized affair.
+Because of Heroy’s involvement in local government it likely had the appearance of a political as well as a social event, or at least might have been so regarded by others.
+Thus, when respondent attended Heroy’s party, there was “a fair possibility that some portion of the public might become concerned” that respondent disagreed with Heroy’s conviction or minimized its significance.
 That possibility was indeed borne out.
-Subsequent newspaper accounts interpreted respondent's attendance as support for Heroy, and characterized the event as a going-away party for Heroy as he was about to begin his prison term.
-It does not matter whether that interpretation was reasonable or whether it might have been at odds with respondent's true *553 motives.
-As a judge, respondent had a duty to foresee that his actions might be open to criticism by the press or members of the public.
-Even if such criticism might be a misinterpretation of his motives, respondent nonetheless had an obligation to avoid any conduct that might lead to such criticism.
+Subsequent newspaper accounts interpreted respondent’s attendance as support for Heroy, and characterized the event as a going-away party for Heroy as he was about to begin his prison term.
+It does not matter whether that interpretation was reasonable or whether it might have been at odds with respondent’s true

 In In re Mattera, 34 N.J.
-259, 275, 168 A.2d 38 (1961), this Court noted that most citizens have their sole exposure to the judicial process in municipal courts: "The respect they have for the judiciary hinges upon that experience.
-Thus the magistrate has a unique responsibility for the popular image of the entire system."
-Respondent's presence at Heroy's picnic not only was observed by many but also was reported in the press.
+259, 275, 168 A. 2d 38 (1961), this Court noted that most citizens have their sole exposure to the judicial process in municipal courts: “The respect they have for the judiciary hinges upon that experience.
+Thus the magistrate has a unique responsibility for the popular image of the entire system.”
+Respondent’s presence at Heroy’s picnic not only was observed by many but also was reported in the press.
 By putting his personal feelings ahead of his responsibility as a judge and attending the party, respondent conducted himself improperly and exhibited insensitivity and poor judgment.
 He conveyed the wrong image of the judiciary and should be publicly reprimanded.

 II.

 On October 26, 1984, prior to becoming the judge of the Edison Township Municipal Court, respondent represented Richard Kermes and Iris Kermes in the purchase of a single-family house on Traci Lane in Edison.
 Richard Kermes is the Chief of Police of the Township of Edison.
-On November 16, 1989, after respondent's appointment as Municipal Court Judge, *554 his partner in private practice, Patrick Foley, represented Richard and Iris Kermes in their sale of the Traci Lane property.
-These transactions were not related to Richard Kermes' employment as the Chief of Police of Edison Township.
+On November 16, 1989, after respondent’s appointment as Municipal Court Judge,

-In its private reprimand to respondent, a majority of the ACJC determined that representation of Kermes by respondent's law partner while respondent sat as a municipal court judge violated Rule 1:15.
-A minority of the ACJC disagreed and contended that the bar in Rule 1:15-1(b) against representation of an "officer" of a municipality refers only to representation of such officers in their official capacity.
-However, the Rule by its plain terms prohibits a municipal court judge from acting as attorney "for any ... officer" of the municipality.
+In its private reprimand to respondent, a majority of the ACJC determined that representation of Kermes by respondent’s law partner while respondent sat as a municipal court judge violated Rule 1:15.
+A minority of the ACJC disagreed and contended that the bar in Rule l:15-l(b) against representation of an “officer” of a municipality refers only to representation of such officers in their official capacity.
+However, the Rule by its plain terms prohibits a municipal court judge from acting as attorney “for any ... officer” of the municipality.
 It does not qualify or limit the terms of the prohibition.
 We agree with the construction placed on the Rule by the majority of the ACJC, i.e., that it prohibits all representation of a municipal officer by the judge, even representation involving private transactions unrelated to official duties.
 That prohibition applies equally to the law partners of the judge.

 The chief of police of any municipality is the senior officer and the head of the police department.
 The police officers who testify in a municipal court are under the chief’s command.
 When a municipal court judge’s law firm represents the local chief of police as a private client, a citizen might infer that the judge may give special consideration to a local police officer who is a witness before the judge.
 New Jersey’s municipal courts are not police courts, and a judge should do nothing that might foster the erroneous impression that they are.